Agave montana Villarreal

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
+If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

-In general, Agave do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
-It's also best to handle your Agave as little as possible, since they do not like to be disturbed.
-When you do repot, refresh the spent soil with new potting mix and make sure the plant is firmly anchored in its pot… – See more at: How to Grow and Care for Agave.
+In general, Agaves do not need to be repotted every year.
+Most of the species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
+It's also best to handle your Agave as little as possible since they do not like to be disturbed.
+When you do repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.

-Native to northeastern Mexico at altitudes up to 9,000 feet.
+This species is native to northeastern Mexico at altitudes up to 9,000 feet.

 - Back to genus Agave

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.